laggyDev/Bookstore-Management-System/README.md

 First, ensure you know which Python interpreter you're using when the error occurs.
 In IDEs like PyCharm, VSCode, or Jupyter notebooks, the interpreter or kernel can usually be selected or changed from the interface. **Check the interpreter path to confirm whether it points to the expected environment where pandas is installed.**

-### 2. Ensure Pandas is Installed in the Active Environment
+### 2. Ensure Pandas is Installed in the Active Environment(you can skip this once you are sure of the above step)
 For standard environments (venv/virtualenv):
 Activate the environment and use pip to install pandas: